Things to Do at Templo Mayor

 Things to Do Nearby

-Mexico City's massive main plaza, one of the world's largest public squares, surrounded by historic buildings
+One of the world's largest city squares, often hosting cultural events and surrounded by historic buildings